ohata-toast/EasyCache/en/console-guide/cache.md

 ### Auto Failover

 If a failure is detected through failure detection, one of the read replica nodes in the same region as the master is elected as the new master through agreement between nodes, and the existing master is changed to a read replica.
-The connection domain and read-only domain information for connection are updated based on the new failed-over node, and the floating IP domain does not change, but the floating IP pointed to by the floating IP domain is automatically changed to point to the new master.
+The IP information of connection domain and read-only domain for connection are updated based on the new failed-over node, and the floating IP domain does not change, but the floating IP pointed to by the floating IP domain is automatically changed to point to the new master.

 !!! tip "Note"
     Since failover is a function that targets nodes belonging to the same region as the master node, automatic failover is not supported when adding read replica nodes only in other regions.